Newspaper Boy (1955 film): Awards

-Merchandise
+Legacy

 Malayalee Indian director Pradeep Nair made a 24-minute documentary film titled Oru Neorealistic Swapnam (A Neorealistic Dream), which detailed the making of Newspaper Boy.
 The film was produced by V. S. Rajesh with credit from the Public Relations Department of Government of Kerala, and was conceived for Film Buff.
+T.M.P.
+Nedungadi of Mathrubhumi wrote, "It was a baby that was born prematurely, faintly breathing cinematic life.
+But in our country there were no incubators at that time to look after and nurture it.."

 The film's screenplay was published as a book by DC Books in July 2008.
 Noted screenwriter John Paul edited the book.
 The book consists of the script (rewritten by P. Ramdas since the original screenplay was lost), the original story, the songbook, reviews and memoirs.